Golden age of American animation: Beginnings (1920s–1930s) Steamboat Willie was released on November 18, 1928, and was a massive success. Disney quickly gained huge dominance in the animation field using sound in his future cartoons by dubbing Plane Crazy, The Gallopin' Gaucho and the nearly completed The Barn Dance. Mickey Mouse's popularity put the animated character into the ranks of the most popular screen personalities in the world. Disney's biggest competitor, Pat Sullivan with his Felix the Cat, was eclipsed by Mickey's popularity and the studio closed in 1932.

 Merchandising based on Disney cartoons rescued a number of companies from bankruptcy during the depths of the Depression, and Disney took advantage of this popularity to move forward with further innovations in animation.
 In 1929, he launched a new series entitled the Silly Symphonies which was based around music with no recurring characters.
 However, they did not become as popular as the Mickey Mouse cartoon series.

 In 1930, after a falling-out with Powers, Disney switched distributors to Columbia Pictures.
-However, Ub Iwerks left Walt Disney after an offer from Powers to be in charge of his own studio.
+However, Ub Iwerks left Disney after an offer from Powers to be in charge of his own studio.

 In 1932, Mickey Mouse had become an international sensation, but the Silly Symphonies had not.
 Columbia Pictures had backed out of its distribution of the series and Disney was lured to move the Silly Symphonies into United Artists by a budget increase.

-Walt Disney then worked with the Technicolor company to create the first full three-strip color cartoon, Flowers and Trees.
+Disney then worked with the Technicolor company to create the first full three-strip color cartoon, Flowers and Trees.
 Another great success, it became the first cartoon to win the Academy Award for the Best Animated Short Film.
-Shortly afterward, Disney negotiated an exclusive, but temporary deal with Technicolor so only he could use the three-strip process in animated films—no other studio was permitted to use it.
+Shortly afterward, Disney negotiated an exclusive, but temporary, deal with Technicolor so only he could use the three-strip process in animated films—no other studio was permitted to use it.
 However, he withheld making Mickey Mouse in color because he thought that Technicolor might boost the Silly Symphonies popularity.